-Your analysis came back good, and there’s no need for maintenance at this time.
-So, don’t change the fluid and never add or introduce any aftermarket supplementary products to the fluid.
+Your analysis came back good, and there’s no need for maintenance now.
+So, don’t change the fluid, and never add or introduce any aftermarket supplementary products to the fluid.
 These products are “fully formulated” to have all the properties they need to work properly.
-Fluid life is determined by changes in viscosity, oxidation resistance, and contamination.
-My recommendation is to check the ATF (automatic transmission fluid) again at either 12 months or 6 months if you’d feel a little more comfortable doing the more frequent six-month check to monitor the fluid properties and contaminants.
+Changes in viscosity, oxidation resistance, and contamination determine fluid life.
+My recommendation is to check the ATF (automatic transmission fluid) again at either twelve months or six months if you’d feel a little more comfortable doing the more frequent six-month check to monitor the fluid properties and contaminants.

-Viscosity – The product data sheet shows that the product should have a 100C viscosity of 6.0 cSt and your 100C viscosity measured 5.9 cSt.
+Viscosity – The product data sheet shows that the product should have a 100C viscosity of 6.0 cSt, and your 100C viscosity measured 5.9 cSt.
 So, it’s not degraded from a viscosity standpoint.
-If the viscosity were to be too low, the transmission wear metals would reflect that, and the iron, copper, lead, aluminum, and tin would be expected to be higher than they currently measure.
+If the viscosity were too low, the transmission wear metals would reflect that, and the iron, copper, lead, aluminum, and tin would be expected to be higher than they currently measure.

 Oxidation – The oxidation resistance (oxidation state) of your fluid is good.
-Oxidation resistance (resistance to thermal stresses) in ATFs (Automatic Transmission Fluids) is typically very good and typically not the determining factor in ATF fluid life.
+Oxidation resistance (resistance to thermal stresses) in ATF (Automatic Transmission Fluids) is typically very good and not the determining factor in ATF fluid life.
 Oxidation resistance is measured by the TAN (Total Acid Number) result.
-It’s not considered critical until it goes up to around 1.5 or 2.0.
+It’s not considered critical until it reaches around 1.5 or 2.0.
 So, in your case, the fluid has not seen excessive heat.
 This is all very typical of modern-day ATFs.

 Contamination – The other thing we check for is contamination.
-And, your fluid checked out good.
+And your fluid checked out well.
 We would normally be concerned if sodium and/or potassium were elevated because that would indicate engine coolant bleeding into the transmission cooling circuit.
-Coolant in transmission fluid acts as a solvent which can attack the adhesive (bonding material) that holds the friction “cookie” to the steel clutch plates.
+Coolant in transmission fluid acts as a solvent that can attack the adhesive (bonding material) that holds the friction “cookie” to the steel clutch plates.
 We also would be concerned to see excessive water (more than 0.1% or around 1000 ppm).
 Yours measures < 0.1%, so there’s no water, which is typical.

-Tom uses the analogy of the three-legged stool to visualize the importance of viscosity, oxidation, and contamination when it comes to evaluating engine oils.
+Tom uses the analogy of the three-legged stool to visualize the importance of viscosity, oxidation, and contamination when evaluating engine oils.
 If one of the three legs is weak, the stool will fall.
-Same with fluid analysis and the measurements of viscosity, oxidation, and contamination.
-If anyone of them is out if range then the fluid needs to be replaced.
+Same with fluid analysis and viscosity measurements, oxidation, and contamination.
+If any of them is out of range, then the fluid needs to be replaced.